wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

 ## Docker Upgrade

-The minimum docker version required for WaveMaker is docker 19.03.13, upgrade docker to the latest version on different types of operating systems follow the below steps.
+Manul docker upgrade required only when WaveMaker patch skip the upgrade.WaveMaker patch will automatically upgrades the docker if ssh-user has root/sudo privileges.

-## Docker upgrade in ubuntu
+### Docker upgrade in ubuntu

 - To upgrade and install the latest version of Docker
   - Run the following command to list available versions